Ravenbrook/mps/procedure/review.rst

 2023-01-26]

 _`.class`: There are many possible schemes for defect classification, but only a coarse one is used here.
-Any issue raised, must fall into one of the following classes.
+Any issue raised, should fall into one of the following classes.
 The normal abbreviation is indicated.

 _`.class.major`: (M): A Major defect is a defect in the Product